BenoitClaveau/damless/README.md

 # DamLess

-Streamify your web server.

-DamLess has been designed to think the web as a stream.
+DamLess help you to create a NodeJS stream api (with http chunk).

-You can develop your http server like a gulp script.
+Develop your http server like a gulp script.

  [![NPM][npm-image]][npm-url]
  [![Build Status][travis-image]][travis-url]